-As the weather warms up, medications grills roll out, clinic as people serve up savory and tender steaks.
+As the weather warms up, grills roll out, as people serve up savory and tender steaks.
 Satisfying a steak craving doesn’t have to break your budget or sacrifice taste.
-Beef can be prepared countless ways, pharmacy and there are several cuts that are inexpensive and great tasting.
+Beef can be prepared countless ways, and there are several cuts that are inexpensive and great tasting.
 And when prepared properly, most any cut can be tender.

 For affordable flavor on the grill, try hanger steak, a flat, flavorful cut that is sometimes called skirt steak or butcher’s steak.
 Although it has two sections, there is only one hanger steak on a cow, since it comes from the long and flat diaphragm muscle.
 To enhance the tenderness of hanger steak, marinate it first.
 Then it can be grilled, stuffed and braised or quickly pan fried.
 Because of its growing popularity as the meat used in fajitas, the price of skirt steak recently has been on the rise, so compare prices.